 Types of Diagnostic Techniques

 Traditional diagnosis of protozoan parasites was accomplished by microscopic identification of organisms found in stool samples.
-This is still a common means of diagnosis and will be covered in this course; however, there are other diagnostic techniques that depend on which species you are looking for.
+This is still a common diagnosis and will be covered in this course; however, other diagnostic techniques depend on which species you are looking for.

 Here is a list of some parasitic diagnostic techniques.
-Note: Not all techniques are used for all intestinal protozoa.
+Note that not all methods are used for all intestinal protozoa.

 1. Microscopic Identification